 Avion Express assisted airlines after grounding of Boeing 737 MAX

 The grounding of Boeing 737 MAX brought unexpected challenges to multiple airlines worldwide.
 In reaction to these circumstances, Avion Express ramped up the operations to support its current and new clients.
-The largest narrow-body ACMI operator in the world demonstrated its flexibility and readiness to support airlines affected by the suspension of Boeing 737 MAX.
+The experienced narrow-body ACMI operator demonstrated its flexibility and readiness to support airlines affected by the suspension of Boeing 737 MAX.

 As such, with over 11% of fleet grounded, Norwegian, Europe’s third largest airline, turned to Avion Express for assistance.
 According to the signed contracts, the ACMI operator will provide up to 4 Airbus A320 aircraft to operate for Norwegian in the span of April-June 2019.